Nandakishore695/Basic-React-Example-For-Beginner/README.md

 ```
 **12.What is react hooks and what are the top react hooks?**
 - React Hooks are introduced in version 16.
-- React hooks are inbuilt functions provided by react that allow functional components to manage state and lifecycle features.
+- React hooks are inbuilt functions provided by react that allow functional components to manage state and lifecycle events.

   **Types of Hooks**